jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Parts(aIDFilter => 100)

 Should I make special types for this or should this be generally applicable.
 Actually, the author has to decide what values may be ranges and which may not.
-But I think it must be as common as assignment for simple data types.
+But I think it might be as common as assignment for simple data types.

 In normal programming languages these operators are only used for comparison.
 In the case here you assign a range by specifying comparison values.